benbahrenburg/Atlas/Resources/lib/Titanium/README.md

 <b>myProvider.capabilities</b>	-> Provies a list of the providers capabilities

 <b>myProvider.providerSetup</b> -> Provides the provider setup details such as api and other keys
+*Not used by this provider, any call to this method will be ignored*
 <b>myProvider.providerCleanup</b> -> Provides the provider with any clean-up instructions

 <b>myProvider.providerSetupFromByFile</b> -> Loads setup information from a file.
 The file path is from the Resources directory
+*Not used by this provider, any call to this method will be ignored*
 <b>myProvider.reverseGeo</b> -> Performs a reverse geolocation lookup using the coordinates provided.

 	The callback function is provide output in the following format: